Hayle

-Hayle (Heyl, lit. "estuary") is a port town and civil parish in west Cornwall, England, United Kingdom.
+Hayle (Heyl /kw/, lit. "estuary") is a port town and civil parish in west Cornwall, England, United Kingdom.
 It is situated at the mouth of the Hayle River (which discharges into St Ives Bay) and is approximately 7 mi northeast of Penzance.

 The parish shares boundaries with St Ives to the west, St Erth to the south, Gwinear and Gwithian in the east, and is bounded to the north by the Celtic Sea.
 At the 2021 census the population of the parish was 9,772 and the population of the built up area was 9,040.

 Hayle was originally three separate settlements that have merged over time: Foundry, Copperhouse and the Towans.
 In the 19th century, it was known as an important mining port and major centre for manufacturing steam engines.